 Heat therapy is often used in the course of physical therapy but it can also be done in an at-home setting.
 Heat (and cold) therapy is a cost effective and easy to use remedy for back pain because it boosts circulation, which allows nutrients and oxygen to travel to joints and muscles.
 This circulation helps relieve inflammation, repairs damaged muscles, and improves back stiffness.

-Myofascial release and stretching that is done in settings such as with massage therapists, physical therapy practices, or with chiropractors.
+Myofascial release and stretching is done in settings by massage therapists, physical therapists, or by chiropractors.
 It can help to reverse these abnormalities and can restore functioning, enabling patients to start moving again.
 Some stretching exercises can be done in a home setting, for little to no financial cost.

 As we mentioned previously, the spine is supported by a framework of muscles that protect the spine and hold it up.
 Exercise is a highly effective way to increase strength in those supporting muscles, which in turn provides better support for the spine, as well as removing pressure from spinal discs and joints.

 Aerobic fitness is an effective way to improve circulation which allows for the distribution of nutrients throughout the body.
 Exercise also generates endorphins, which naturally relieve pain.
 As such, any exercise program that combines aerobic fitness, flexibility and muscular strength is immensely beneficial for improving chronic low back pain.

 While more research is needed in this area, there is a growing body of evidence that suggests that Pilates is beneficial for those suffering from chronic low back pain.
 Pilates is a type of exercise consisting of low-impact flexibility and muscular strength and endurance movements.
 Named after its creator, Joseph Pilates, Pilates emphasizes proper postural alignment, muscle balance and core strength.